Kitware/CMake/Help/command/try_compile.rst

   If this option is specified, any ``-DLINK_LIBRARIES=...`` value given to the ``CMAKE_FLAGS`` option will be ignored.

+  .. versionadded:: 3.29
+    Alias targets to imported libraries are also supported.

 ``LINK_OPTIONS <options>...``
   .. versionadded:: 3.14